samuelburbulla/dune-mmesh/paper.md

 ![CGAL representation of cells and differing Dune numbering in brackets.\label{fig:wrapper}](img/wrapper.png)

-In order to match the Dune grid interface we have to follow the reference element numbering, cf. Figure \ref{fig:wrapper}.
+In order to match the Dune grid interface follow the reference element numbering, cf. Figure \ref{fig:wrapper}.
 Fortunately, the vertex numbering of cells can be retained, buy each facet $i$ of the CGAL representation corresponds to the codim-1 subentity $d-i$ in the Dune reference element.
 For the representation of Dune intersections we can directly use CGAL's cell-index representation of facets which is already equipped with an orientation.